 Transfer to the airport for your return flight to the UK.
 Upon arrival your Titan vehicle will be waiting for the journey home.

-Important information about your destinationPlease note: • 13, 18 May & 13, 18 September 2020 departures include an additional night in Tokyo and tickets to a Sumo Wrestling Tournament - please call for details. • The dedicated solo departure for this holiday (departing 11 November 2020) will stay overnight at the Marriott Shuzenji Hotel (4T) in Izu, instead of Hakone on day 12.
+Important information about your destinationPlease note: • 18 May, 13, 18 September 2020 and 17 May 2021 departures include an additional night in Tokyo and tickets to a Sumo Wrestling Tournament - please call for details. • The 11 November 2020 dedicated solo departure will stay overnight at the Marriott Shuzenji Hotel (4-star) in Izu, instead of Hakone on day 12.
 All excursions remain the same. • This tour covers many must-see and memorable included visits.
 You should expect typical days to be early starts and early evening arrivals at hotels, and there is a significant amount of walking involved which includes areas of steep gradient and steps.

 Fly From Your Local Airport

 International flights from regional airports are available* or choose a free connecting flight to London, with home transfers all included.

 Please call 0800 988 5823 for more information.